KayTrust/kaytrust.github.io/docs/Specs/Credential-Status-ERC721.md

 # Introduction
-The [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) defines a credentialStatus field for credentials.
+The [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) includes a credentialStatus field for credentials.
 This specification defines a credential status type called "**ERC721**", that lets a Verifiable Credential behave as a non-fungible token and as such be collected and transferred between users.

 # Specification